massalabs/massa-docs/web3-dev/massa-web3.rst

 Building Decentralized Application
 ##################################

+For the decentralized website part, we'll assume that you have some familiarity with HTML and JavaScript.
+If you want to have more details, you can follow `this great tutorial from React <https://reactjs.org/tutorial/tutorial.html>`_ from which the dApp is inspired from.

+Here you can find an example dApp for the :ref:`sum smart-contract <sc-example-sum>`:
+`Massa DApp example: Sum <https://github.com/massalabs/massa-dapp-example-sum>`_.

 Prerequisites:
   * having `Thyra <https://github.com/massalabs/thyra/>`_ installed and running on your computer
   * having a wallet in Thyra
-  * the wallet needs to own some Massa
+  * the wallet needs to own some Massa coins
-  * having a smart-contract :ref:`deployed <sending-sc-sum>`
+  * having a smart contract :ref:`deployed <sending-sc-sum>`

-**Network**: as a blockchain is a network of nodes, there could be several networks.
-The main network is called the mainnet.
-There is also a testnet, run by Massa team, where you can build application without paying real Massa tokens.
+**Network**: as any blockchain is a network of nodes, there could be practically several networks of different nodes.
+The main Massa network is called the MainNet.
+There is also a TestNet which is ran by Massa Labs team, where you can build applications without paying real Massa coins.
 You can also run your own network, with only one node (see :ref:`local-network-generation`).

 A decentralized application is an application running on a blockchain.
 Even the frontend can be hosted on the blockchain with :ref:`web-on-chain <web3-decentralized-web>`.

-To build such application you will use some libraries:
+To build such application you will need to use some libraries:
   * `massa toolkit <https://github.com/massalabs/massa-sc-toolkit/>`_
   * `massa assemblyscript sdk <https://github.com/massalabs/massa-as-sdk/>`_
   * `massa javascript web3 <https://github.com/massalabs/massa-web3/>`_

-Then you will be able to build a frontend application that communicate with Thyra's API to sign transactions and submit it to the blockchain.
+Then you will be able to build a frontend application that communicates with Thyra's API to sign transactions and submit it to the blockchain.

 Then, use Thyra to deploy your frontend application.